andylolz/ff-community-notes/README.md

 ## How it works

-Community note data is fetched regularly from [https://twitter.com/i/communitynotes/download-data](https://twitter.com/i/communitynotes/download-data).
+Community note data is fetched regularly [from Twitter](https://twitter.com/i/communitynotes/download-data).

 This data is always a couple of days old.

 Notes are excluded if they meet any of the following criteria: